David Gillespie (author): Discussion of Free Schools

 Free Schools is a book about the Australian Education system.
-In the book Gillespie looks at how Australia came to have current the school system and then provides a guide to finding the best school.
+In the book Gillespie looks at how Australia came to have the current school system and then provides a guide to finding the best school.
 The key finding of the book is that "there is no correlation between how much you pay and the quality of education".

 Gillespie argues that there are two critical factors in identifying the best school; the quality of the teachers and the quality of the leadership team and that these can be found in any part of the Australian school system.
 In the book Gillespie states that he has 6 children and if he sent them to the private school he attended or the equivalent girls' school he would have to have paid over $AUS1.3 million in fees.
 While the book has received criticism from Teachers Unions, who he says have taken incentives away from teachers, and by the independent school system, no one has disputed that the quality of teachers count.